myrrlyn/endian_trait/CONTRIBUTING.md

 I think *this* crate is done; I need help on `endian_trait_derive` though.
-I want to extend the custom derivation to cover enums with `#[repr(...)]` annotations, and tuple structs.
+I want to extend the custom derivation to cover enums with `#[repr(...)]` annotations.
 I will document my issues more in the child crate.